TUSCARAWAS COUNTY

 AND

-This union station was north of West 1st Street in the SW corner of the diamond.
+This union station was north of West 1st Street in the SE corner of the diamond (GPS: 40.392948,-81.356785).
 The B&O had a freight station a few feet to the east (between the station and the CL&W roundhouse).
 The freight station was on a siding that came up behind the passenger station.
 This siding split off the main line around Trenton Avenue.
-This may be the same freight station that is still standing.
+According to PRR valuation records, this station was built in 1881.

 Valley Junction (Zoarville)